Bladder stones (urolithiasis) are clumps of mineral crystals that form in the urine.

 1. Surgical Removal

 When symptoms are at their most intense, this is often a sign of a larger stone which may require surgical removal.
-Your dog will be put under general anesthetic, and a cystotomy will be performed.
+The vet will put your dog under general anesthetic, and a cystotomy will be performed.

 In some cases, where a stone is causing a blockage, emergency surgery will need to be performed immediately.
 Make yourself aware of the symptoms so that you can take your dog to receive treatment without delay.

 There are medications available that will be able to shrink or dissolve bladder stone in a dog.
 Discuss with your veterinarian whether this is an option.
 If your pooch is already on other medications, this might not be possible.

 3. Prescription Diet

 Often used short-term, a prescribed commercial dog food brand will be recommended by a veterinarian to rid a dog of this condition.
-Upon successful dissolution of bladder stones, your pet can then be placed on a different diet (likely not the same one that the dog was on before developing stones).
+Upon successfully dissolving bladder stones, you can then place your pet on a different diet (likely not the same one that the dog was on before developing stones).